samodawijesooriya/TummyYummy/README.md

 # Tummy Yummy - Taste It Your Way

-Welcome to **Tummy Yummy**, a mobile recipe-sharing app where food enthusiasts can discover, create, and share recipes.
-Whether you're searching for your next meal idea or uploading your own culinary creation, Tummy Yummy offers an intuitive and user-friendly experience.
-This repository contains the source code for the Tummy Yummy mobile application, built using **Android Studio** for the frontend, **PHP** for backend services, and **PHP MyAdmin** for database management.
+Welcome to **Tummy Yummy**, a recipe-sharing Android app that makes cooking simple and fun!
+Developed using **Android Studio** and **Java**, this app allows users to explore, share, and manage their favorite recipes, all powered by Firebase Authentication, Firebase Realtime Database, and Firebase Storage.

 ## Features